Building Stronger Communities Together

 Our first responders should be recognized for their dedication and commitment to public safety in our communities.
 Highline invites you to nominate someone you feel deserves to be recognized as a First Responder of the Month.
 Winning nominees will receive a gift card.

-First Responder of the Month - Michigan
+First Responder of the Month - Carsonville Fire Department - Thumb, MI

 We Hear You